ISRO: Its Origin, Roles, Important Missions, Launch Vehicles, & More

 • Passive Laser Retroreflector Array: Built by NASA, it would be used for lunar laser ranging studies.

-• Alpha Particle X-ray Spectrometer (APXS) and Laser Induced Breakdown Spectroscopy (LIBS): For checking elemental composition in the vicinity of landing site.
+• Alpha Particle X-ray Spectrometer (APXS) and Laser Induced Breakdown Spectroscopy (LIBS): For checking elemental composition in the vicinity of the landing site.

 Must Read: ISRO To Launch Chandrayaan 4 Mission